littensy/reflex/docs/docs/reference/roact-reflex/reflex-provider.md

 );
 ```

 Reflex uses this provider to allow components to hook into the state of your game with Hooks like [`useProducer`](use-producer).
-This component should be present somewhere in the root of your application anywhere you want to use a Reflex Hook.
+This component should be present somewhere in the root of your app anywhere you want to use a Reflex Hook.

 ---